Learn The Pros and Cons of Moderatio...

 • Have tried to drink in moderation before, but couldn’t stick to it.

-• Have mental health challenges that alcohol makes worse.
+• Have mental health conditions that co-occur with AUD that alcohol makes worse.3

 Final Thoughts

-Moderation management can be a good starting point for people who want to cut back on drinking without stopping completely.
-It offers flexibility and control, but it also takes effort and self-discipline.
-For additional information, visit Moderation.org.
-For people with more serious drinking problems, abstinence or professional treatment might be a better fit.
+Moderation management can be a good starting point if you want to cut back on drinking without stopping completely.
+It offers flexibility, and it can take effort and self-discipline.
+For more information, visit Moderation.org.
+If you’re dealing with more serious drinking concerns, abstinence or professional treatment might fit better.

 Find Support That Fits Your Needs